MattBokovitz1/FitnessClub/README.md

 # AnywhereFitness
-A fitness app where admins can create workout classes, and users can sign up for the classes.
+A fitness app where user can sign up and login as either admin or client.
+Admins can create, edit, and delete workout classes, and users can view the classes.